Mohammed-Taher/Taskaty/README.md

 taskaty add "Add search bar compoent to the UI"
 ```

-`add` option has the following optional arguments. :
+`add` option has the following optional arguments:

-`-d, --description`: add a short description to the task.
+* `-d, --description`: add a short description to the task.

-`-s, --start_date`: determine the starting date of the task.
+* `-s, --start_date`: determine the starting date of the task.
 Not using this argument or leaving it empty will assign the date of the current day as the starting day.
 Use isoformat string "YYYY-MM-DD".

-`-e, --end_date`: determine the ending date of the task.
+* `-e, --end_date`: determine the ending date of the task.
 Use isoformat string "YYYY-MM-DD".

-`--done`: Determine whether the task is checked as done or not. ("False" or "True").
+* `--done`: Determine whether the task is checked as done or not. ("False" or "True").

 ### List tasks